Quansight/ragna/docs/tutorials/rest-api.md

 ```

 Once started, use the displayed URL to connect to the running API.
 By default, Ragna
-starts the API at http://127.0.0.1/31476.
-You can set a different UR in the
+starts the API at [http://127.0.0.1/31476](http://127.0.0.1/31476).
+You can set a
-configuration stage as well.
+different URL in the configuration stage as well.

-This tutorial uses [HTTPX], a http client for Python to demonstrate the REST API.
+This tutorial uses [`httpx`](https://github.com/encode/httpx), a HTTP client for Python
-However, feel free to use the language or library of your choice!
+to demonstrate the REST API.
+However, feel free to use the language or library of your
+choice!

 Let's connect to the API with an `AsyncClient`: